FedML-AI/doc.fedml.ai/docs/launch/on-prem/install.md

 .
 .

-Congratulations, your device is connected to the TensorOpera AI platform successfully!
+Congratulations, your device is connected to the ChainOpera AI platform successfully!
 Your FedML Edge ID is 201610, unique device ID is 0xffdc89fad658@Linux.Edge.Device
 ```

-Head back to the `Compute / My Servers` page on platform and verify that the devices are bounded to the TensorOpera® AI Platform:
+Head back to the `Compute / My Servers` page on platform and verify that the devices are bounded to the ChainOpera® AI Platform:

 ![OnPremDevicesBind.png](static/image/binded_servers.png)

-## 2: Create a cluster of your servers bounded to the TensorOpera® AI Platform:
+## 2: Create a cluster of your servers bounded to the ChainOpera® AI Platform:

 Navigate to the `Compute / Create Clusters` page and create a cluster of your servers: